5 Things to Know About Covering and Camouflaging Vitiligo

 Products can be expensive, but don’t have to be

 Most makeups, tanners and camouflages cost an average of $10-50 per product.
-However, the cost per ounce of product can vary – and that’s how products can quickly become expensive.
+However, the cost per ounce of product can vary–and that’s how products can quickly become expensive.
 The cost also typically does not include application accessories like sponges, makeup brushes or blotting pads, which can increase your final purchase price.
-(And remember, you don’t have to break the bank – Vitiligo Vanquish is available for $39 for a 6 oz bottle that can last three to nine months depending on usage.)

-If you’re looking to save money – but still find the product that works – you have a few options.
+If you’re looking to save money–but still find the product that works–you have a few options.
 First, read the reviews carefully to see if the product is worth the investment.
 Second, consider the full cost of the product by checking the price per ounce and adding in the cost of any accessories like mitts or brushes.
-Lastly, some cosmetics stores – including Ulta, Sephora and many department stores – have consultants that can demo products on your skin before you buy.
+Lastly, try it first.
+Some cosmetics stores–including Ulta, Sephora and many department stores–have consultants that can demo products on your skin before you buy.

 Erika Page is the Founder and Editor of Living Dappled.
 After getting vitiligo at the age of seven, she lost 100% of her pigment to the condition and today lives with universal vitiligo.